BlueNightSt4rs/BlueNightSt4rs/README.md

  👻🎼,, 𝐁𝐘𝐈: im a big fan of GambleGhost!! i am a CEO of GambleGhost.

-✦ if youll say im not CEO of GambleGhost/ youre one, you have a problem with me actually, hide me or i will.
+✦ if youll say im not CEO of GambleGhost/ youre one, hide me or shut up

-                    ✦

-                23      May

-            Ghost self  +  Gender

-          Gemini    (  Horoscope )

-i Will make rentry and strawpage (soon) (*^ᗜ^*)